 LM: Why would anyone want to ride a bicycle from Texas to Alaska?

 Texas 4000 for Cancer is a leadership development organization and a cancer advocacy resource that uses the 4500+ mile bike ride as a platform to raise money and awareness in the fight against cancer.
 I’ve committed to doing this because along the way, we stop through hundreds of cities and towns, many of which are rural and far from major hospitals, to bring prevention resources to underserved communities.
-This is what makes Texas 4000 so unique compared to other grant-giving organisations.
-Many of my teammates ride in honour or memory of people in their lives who are fighting cancer or who’ve lost their battle to cancer.
+This is what makes Texas 4000 so unique compared to other grant-giving organizations.
+Many of my teammates ride in honor or memory of people in their lives who are fighting cancer or who’ve lost their battle to cancer.
 I ride for my Nani (maternal grandmother), my Aji (paternal grandmother), my best friend’s mother Judy, and some of my mother’s very close friends, all of whom were once diagnosed with cancer but caught it early enough to have surgery and are now cancer-free.
 I’m so lucky that I haven’t lost anyone I know to cancer and I believe it’s because all these women in my life had access to resources and knowledge to identify cancer early on and get treatment immediately.
 Through Texas 4000, I hope to bike through these communities, inspire hope, bring knowledge of prevention, and raise money for the fight against cancer.

 LM: Have you always been a cyclist?
 Is it something you did in Malaysia?

-I wasn’t a cyclist until recently… I actually wasn’t even an athlete until joining this organisation.
+I wasn’t a cyclist until recently… I actually wasn’t even an athlete until joining this organization.
 I remember having to do the pacer test at ISKL and I was always the first one to tap out while literally everyone else could keep running and I was always so embarrassed.
 I tried to join Touch Rugby, Volleyball, and Palko’s JV Dance but I wasn’t ever good enough.
 The mission of Texas 4000 is what motivates me to cycle and even though I struggle to get through every mile in our training I feel like what we’re doing is important and worth the effort.

 LM: You are very actively involved in the It’s On Us social movement at the University of Texas at Austin.
 What’s the movement about and how and why did you become involved?

-It’s On Us is an organisation recently started at UT that works to bring resources to survivors of sexual violence.
+It’s On Us is an organization recently started at UT that works to bring resources to survivors of sexual violence.
 At the University of Texas at Austin, a study showed that 20% of undergraduate women will experience sexual assault before graduation.
 At a school of over 40,000 people, that’s around 10,000 women being assaulted every year.
 Through It’s On Us, we’ve partnered with Senators’ offices, have worked closely with the university administration, and have hosted feedback sessions with the student body to identify issues and come up with practical solutions to help students stay in school.
 A lot of the feedback we received taught us that students drop classes, are unable to keep up with academic commitments, and sometimes leave the university as a consequence of being assaulted.
 As Vice President of It’s On Us, my role is to advocate for more resources and accommodations to help survivors of sexual violence stay on track to graduate university, and to get adequate advice/counsel when going through Title IX investigations and hearings.

 When I applied to The University of Texas at Austin, I really did not anticipate enrolling as it wasn’t my top choice and I wanted to move away from my parents in Houston.
 But, UT Austin is the best thing that’s happened to me.
 Maybe I’m biased, but I think the UT forty acres is the place to be.
 My advice when it comes to applying is to get your application in as soon as possible, because students are admitted on a rolling basis.
 Your experience at UT is going to be what you make it.
 The opportunities are abundant, but you have to go seek them yourself!
 Coming from a small school like ISKL to a campus of over 40,000 people, it was hard to put myself out there, to meet new people, and to take risks by signing up for things.
 But once I did, I met some of the most incredible people and learned so much about myself.
 When it comes to school spirit, nothing beats UT.
 We’re all in love with our mascot, our blood is burnt orange, and we sing our school’s fight song with pride any time of day or night.
 UT has something for everyone, whether your ‘thing’ is Greek Life, religious orgs, intramural sports, theatre, academic societies…we’ve got it all!
 You just have to put yourself out there and apply!